mongodb/terraform-provider-mongodbatlas/README.md

 ```
 ### Running the integration tests

-The integration tests helps the validation for resources interacting with third party providers (aws, azure or gcp) using terratest [environment setup details](integrationtesting/README.md)
+The integration tests helps the validation for resources interacting with third party providers (AWS, Azure or Google Cloud) using terratest [environment setup details](integrationtesting/README.md)

 ```
   cd integrationtesting